 A brief summary of the mines at Talargoch

+I don’t know the original source of the above information.
 I am grateful to the late Mr Harry Parker for the loan of the documents.